 There are lots of claims about what a detox diet can do, from preventing and curing disease to giving people more energy or focus.
-Of course, eating a diet lower in fat and higher in fiber can help many people feel healthier.
+Of course, eating a diet lower in fat and added sugars and higher in fiber can help many people feel healthier.
 But people who support detox diets claim that this is because of the elimination of toxins.
 There's no scientific proof that these diets help rid the body of toxins faster or that the elimination of toxins will make you a healthier, more energetic person.

 Detox diets are supposedly to help "clean out the system" but many people think they will lose weight if they try these diets.
 Here's the truth:

 Of course, it's a great idea to eat lots of fruits and veggies, get lots of fiber, and drink water.
 But you also need to make sure you're getting all of the nutrients you need from other foods, including protein (from sources such as lean meats, fish, eggs, and beans) and calcium (from foods like low-fat or fat-free milk or yogurt).

 The human body is designed to purify itself.
 You can help by eating a variety of healthy foods.
 If you have questions about detox diets or are concerned about your weight, talk to your doctor or a registered dietitian.

 |U.S. Food and Drug Administration (FDA) The FDA is responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, our nation's food supply, cosmetics, and products that emit radiation.|